metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 Before setting up the escrow for the MPL-Hybrid program, which facilitates the swapping of fungible tokens for non-fungible tokens (NFTs) and vice versa, you’ll need to have both a collection of Core NFTs and fungible tokens already minted.

-**Note**: The escrow will need to be funded with NFTs, fungible tokens, or a combination of both.
-The simplest way to maintain balance in the escrow is to fill it entirely with one type of asset while distributing the other, ensuring that the escrow remains functional.

 If you’re missing any of these prerequisites, don’t worry!
-We’ll guide you through each step from the beginning.
+We’ll give you all the resources you need to go through each step.

+**Note**: To work, the escrow will need to be funded with NFTs, fungible tokens, or a combination of both.
+The simplest way to maintain balance in the escrow is to fill it entirely with one type of asset while distributing the other!

 ### Creating the NFT Collection